 And there’s a bit of trivia around the look of this divine pasta dish.
 In Italy, they say that you can determine the historical affluence of a region by their signature pasta dish.
-The reason being that poorer communities would make pasta with flour, water and some oil, the not-so-poor would add a few eggs and then the wealthy would make their pasta with many eggs – creating pasta of a brilliant yellow colour.
+The reason being that poorer communities would make pasta with flour, water and some oil, the not-so-poor would add a few eggs and then the wealthy would make their pasta with many eggs – creating pasta of a brilliant yellow color.

 Now while Tuscan pasta was apparently almost never made with eggs (rendering the region closer in spirit to the country’s southern regions), Lucca historically had a banking and quite robust silk trade and therefore money.
 The Lucchese maintain this explains why food here is better here than anywhere in Tuscany!